GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Introduction

 \section{Introduction}

-Randomized experiments easily admit subgroup analysis---estimation of treatment effects for a subset of the study population---when those subgroups are defined at baseline, and not themselves a function of treatment assignment.
-However, when subgroup membership is a function of a post-treatment variable, then it may itself be affected by the treatment.
-Contrasts between treatment and control conditions within those subgroups may not have a causal interpretation at all---and when they do, the same techniques that work for subgroups defined at baseline will often produce inconsistent estimates.
+Participants in educational randomized controlled trials (RCTs) do not always engage with the intervention as its designers intended.
+However, compliance in experimental education research is rarely a matter of yes-or-no, and participants who are exposed to an intervention but do not use it may still experience some effects.
+In general, researchers may be interested in estimating effects for subgroups of participants who implemented an intervention differently---that is, categorizing participants by \emph{how} they complied, rather than \emph{whether} they complied.

+Estimating effects for compliance groups is tricky.
+Consider, for example, an RCT testing an online learning platform that---among other features---allows students to request hints.
+Could we estimate the effect of the intervention for the subset of students who requested hints?
+Causal inference in statistics typically depends on comparisons of outcomes between similar groups of subjects.
+However, there is no readily identifiable comparison group for hint users, who are only represented in the treatment arm, and who presumably struggled more frequently, on average, than their non-hint-user peers.

-Principal stratification \citep{frangakis} is a broad framework for defining subgroup effects for post-treatment subgroups.
-It relies on the notion of \emph{potential} subgroups called principal strata: groups of subjects defined based on the values a post-treatment variable would potentially take if the subject were assigned to one treatment condition or another.
-Since principal strata membership is based on subjects' responses to both factual and counter-factual treatment assignments, it is in general unobserved.
-Nonetheless, researchers have devised estimators of principal effects, as average effects within principal strata are called, to address a broad range of applied statistical problems, including non-compliance in randomized experiments \citep{air}, the evaluation of surrogate outcomes \citep{li2010bayesian}, the investigation of causal mechanisms \citep{lidsayPage}, and sample attrition \citep{zhangRubin, ding2011}.
+One approach to this quandary is based on principal stratification~\citep{frangakis}, a framework for defining and estimating effects for post-treatment subgroups, that is, subgroups that may themselves be a function of treatment assignment.
+It relies on the notion of~\emph{potential} subgroups called principal strata: which subgroup would a subject be in if they were (perhaps counterfactually) assigned to one treatment condition or another.
+For example, the appropriate comparison group for hint-users is the set of students, assigned to the control arm, who~\emph{would have} requested hints if only given that option.
+However, principal strata are unobserved---we cannot observe what choices students would have made had they been randomized differently.
+Nonetheless, researchers have devised estimators of principal effects---average effects within principal strata---to address a broad range of applied statistical problems.